 Zoom has become arguably the biggest name in the video communications industry.
 It is a cloud platform with capacity for video and audio conferencing, chat, webinars and collaboration.

 Microsoft Teams is the successor of Skype for Business and it arrived with a host of improvements on Skype.
 It is Microsoft’s all in one workplace collaboration tool, combining meetings, calls, chats and file sharing.
-It is fully integrated with all Office 365 and is simple to use and implement.
+It is fully integrated with all Office 365 and is simple to use and implement and new features are continually released.

 It is undeniable that both platforms are at the top of their game; at the highest level they appear to offer a lot of the same services.
 They both provide video conferencing and telephony.
 But if you start to look a little deeper at more complex or processing features, differences start to appear.
 User experience, pricing and integrations are all measures on which the two platforms can be differentiated and compared.